kidd93/Kidds-Showcase/README.md

 * Once my index.html was in the beginning stages I then tried to insert styling.

-* I added comments with in the style.css sheet.

-* I have an issue with my images and my github syncing up which has still yet to be resolved but I am working on that.

 # URL link to Kidds Showcase

 * http://127.0.0.1:5500/index.html